 Connecticut law now requires sexual harassment training for all employees

-Which employers must provide training?
+Which employers must provide sexual harassment training in Connecticut?

 All employers of any size must provide sexual harassment training to their supervisors in Connecticut.
 Employers that have three or more employees must provide training to all employees in Connecticut.
 (The previous Connecticut law only applied to employers who had 50 or more employees and only required training for supervisors.)